liolle/Crafty/README.md

     ![](/.github/media/crafty-toltip.gif)

 -   ###### Navigation
-    Make sure set hotkey `Setting > Hotkeys` to be able to navigate nodes
+    Make sure to set the hotkeys `Setting > Hotkeys` to be able to navigate nodes
     ![](/.github/media/crafty-navigation.gif)

 #### Commands and Hotkeys